QuadIvan/car_sales/README.md

 # Car Sales Forecasting Project

 ## Project Overview
-The purpose of this project is to analyze and forecast car sales using Excel and Python.
+The purpose of this project is to analyze and forecast car sales using **Excel**.
 This project demonstrates key skills in time series forecasting, scenario analysis, and correlation analysis between customer demographics and vehicle prices.

 **Tools Used:**
 - Excel (forecasting, what-if scenarios, correlation analysis)
-- Python (forecasting models, validation, visualization)

 ---

 ## Objectives
 1. **Sales Forecasting**
-   Predict future car sales using Excel’s built-in forecasting tools and Python time series models.
+   Predict future car sales using Excel’s built-in forecasting tools.

 2. **What-If Scenario Analysis**
-   Simulate different business scenarios, such as price increases or changes in sales growth, to assess their potential impact.
+   Simulate different business scenarios, such as price increases or changes in demand, to assess their potential impact.

 3. **Correlation Analysis**
    Explore whether there is a relationship between customers’ annual income and the price of the vehicles they purchase.